WillsterJohnson/pokemon-legends-arceus-challenge/README.md

 - [x] 019 A Peculiar Ponyta
 - [x] 020 The Mysterious Will-o'-the-Wisp
 - [x] 021 Back-Alley Mr. Mime
-- [ ] 022 Eerie Apparitions in the Night
+- [x] 022 Eerie Apparitions in the Night
 	- [x] Jubilife
 		All of these are easy
 	- [x] Obsidian Fieldlands
-		Wisps on islands require Basculegion; river is too wide to jump or swim.
-		All others are possible with Wyrdeer only.
+		Wisps on islands require Basculegion; river is too wide to jump or swim All others are possible with Wyrdeer only
 	- [x] Crimson Mirelands
-		All of these are possible with Wyrdeer only.
+		All of these are possible with Wyrdeer only
 	- [x] Cobalt Coastlands
 		Many of these require Basculegion
-	- [ ] Alabaster Iceland
-	- [ ] Coronet Highlands
+	- [x] Coronet Highlands
+    	Several of these require Sneasler
+	- [x] Alabaster Iceland
+    	There is one inside Snowpoint Temple which requires story progression
 - [x] 023 Getting Ahold of New Wares
 - [x] 024 Inspiration from Hippopotas
-- [ ] 025 The Pokemon in the Woodland Photo
+- [x] 025 The Pokemon in the Woodland Photo
 - [x] 026 Aim for the Big Leagues!
 - [x] 027 Help Wanted: Plowing the Fields
 - [x] 028 Measuring Your Compatibility